banesullivan/localtileserver/README.md

 #### Example Datasets

 A few example datasets are included with `tileserver`.
-A particulary useful one has global elevation data which you can use to create high resolution Digital Elevation Models (DEMs) of a local region.
+A particularly useful one has global elevation data which you can use to create high resolution Digital Elevation Models (DEMs) of a local region.

 ```py